eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 Once you have completed all steps, you will have a solid understanding of the Development Workflow and you will be able to reuse the [Template Repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) for your own Vehicle App develpment project.

-## Vehicle App Development with Visual Studio Code
+## Vehicle App development with Visual Studio Code

 The Visual Studio Code [Development Containers](https://code.visualstudio.com/docs/remote/create-dev-container#:~:text=%20Create%20a%20development%20container%20%201%20Path,additional%20software%20in%20your%20dev%20container.%20More%20) makes it possible to package a complete Vehicle App development environment, including Visual Studio Code extensions, Vehicle App SDK, Vehicle App runtime and all other development & testing tools into a container that is then started within your Visual Studio Code session.